Thomas Dossevi: Swindon Town

 Whilst on trial at the club, he scored twice in Swindon Town's 3–2 win over Nottingham Forest on 31 July 2010.
 He signed a one-year contract at the club for the 2010–11 season on 3 August 2010, with an option of extending this contract by a further 12 months.
 His first Football League goal for the club came in a 2–2 draw with Hartlepool United on 14 August 2010.
 He left Swindon by mutual consent on 26 April 2011, having scored 3 goals in 31 appearances.

 Chonburi

 Dossevi signed one-year contract with Chonburi on 9 March 2012, the deadline day of Thai Premier League.

 International career

 Dossevi was a member of the Togo national team, for which he was called up to the 2006 World Cup.

 Coaching career

 During his time in USL Dunkerque, Dosevvi also worked as a coach for the club.
 Retiring in the summer 2016, he became a scout at Standard Liège and worked for the club in two years.
 On 1 October 2019, Dosevvi was appointed manager of US Boulogne's U19 squad.

 Personal life

-Thomas is the son of former Togolese player Pierre-Antoine Dossevi.
+Thomas is the son of former Togolese professional football player Pierre-Antoine Dossevi.
 He was one of the surviving witnesses of a bus shooting in Angola during the 2010 Africa Cup of Nations.